LetCompliance

 Do I have to re-serve the documents at every renewal?

 You do not need to re-serve the same documents.
-You should serve the latest version of the GOV.UK How to Rent booklet at any renewal where it has changed since the last service, and you should serve any renewed Gas Safety, EICR or EPC certificate as soon as it is issued.
+Note the How to Rent booklet was withdrawn on 1 May 2026, so there is no longer a booklet to re-serve.
+Do serve any renewed Gas Safety, EICR or EPC certificate as soon as it is issued, and keep dated proof.